Monte Carlo Quantum Computing: Separately Frustration-Free Hamiltonians/Systems

-Decades' worth of research and development in QMC of fermionic Hamiltonians has signified the central importance of nodal cells and surfaces, which can be said to condense all of the computational hardness.
-For a fermionic Schr\"odinger Hamiltonian $H$ on a connected Riemannian manifold $\calM$, if the location of its ground state nodal surfaces were known and given or otherwise efficiently computable, then solving for the ground state wavefunction everywhere on $\calM$ would be equivalent to solving the ground state of a Dirichlet eigenvalue problem for its $\Base(H)$ on a single nodal cell \cite{Lieb62,Ceperley91,Cances06}.
-That is the essential observation behind the fixed-node diffusion \cite{Ceperley91,Cances06,Anderson75,Anderson76,Ceperley80,Ceperley81,Caffarel88I,Caffarel88II} or constrained path integral \cite{Ceperley91,Ceperley96,Zhang97,Zhang04,Kruger08} methods of quantum Monte Carlo.
+Multiple decades worth of research and development in QMC of fermionic Hamiltonians has signified the central importance of nodal cells and surfaces associated with Gibbs wavefunctions, which can be said to condense all of the computational hardness.
+In particular, for a fermionic Schr\"odinger partial Hamiltonian $H$ on a connected Riemannian manifold $\calM$, if the location of the nodal surfaces were known or otherwise efficiently computable for the ground state $\psi_0(H)$ or a Gibbs kernel function associated with $H$, then solving for the ground state wavefunction everywhere on $\calM$ would be equivalent to solving the ground state of a Dirichlet eigenvalue problem for $\Base(H)$ on a single nodal cell \cite{Lieb62,Ceperley91,Cances06}, or computing the Gibbs kernel function would be equivalent to computing a boltzmannonic path integral over all of the Feynman paths that never cross any nodal surface.
+That is the essential observation behind the fixed-node diffusion \cite{Anderson75,Anderson76,Ceperley80,Ceperley81,Caffarel88I,Caffarel88II,Ceperley91,Cances06} or constrained path integral \cite{Ceperley91,Ceperley96,Zhang97,Zhang04,Kruger08} methods of QMC.